A R T I C L E S O F A S S O C I A T I O N

 D. Member Contributions

 Art.
-23 Each member shall pay such contributions, calculated by reference to its annual hydro—meteorological turnover, in such manner and at such times as shall be determined by the Council, subject to confirmation by the General Assembly.
+23 Each member shall pay such annual contribution defined in the Rules of Procedure as shall be determined by the Council, subject to confirmation by the General Assembly.

 E. Termination of Membership